polterguy/polterguy.github.io/documentation/magic/index.md

 ### SQL related endpoints

-These endpoints allows you to retrieve meta data about your databases, and/or connection string, in addition to execute SQL towards a specific database, etc.
+These endpoints allows you to retrieve meta data about your databases, and/or connection strings, in addition to execute SQL towards a specific database, etc. These endpoints are the foundation for the _"SQL"_ menu item in the Magic dashboard.

 #### GET magic/system/sql/connection-strings